DanielJabbour/GymApp/README.md

 The backend of this application is powered with the use of Firebase.
 Authentication is enabled via an email login, and data is stored using the Firebase Database, a NoSQL key-value object tree.

 ## Usage
 First, go to firebase and set up firebase for an iOS application.
-Download and save your googleservices.plist file, this will be your own firebase key.
+Download and save your GoogleServices-Info.plist file, this will be your own firebase key.

 Then just clone this repository and past your database key in the appropriate directory, and run the application!